About the Club, plus up-to-date Weather

 Our aims are to promote the sport of sailing and the art of seamanship through training as an RYA accredited centre.
 We also have an active sailing and social programme and welcome new members who have an interest in the water and would either like to become actively involved with their own vessel or via our crew wanted scheme.There is a warm welcome waiting for members, their guests and visiting yachtsmen – access to temporary moorings on the tide or overnight is via the visitors pontoon on Hythe Quay which is suitable for shoal draft vessels which are able to take the ground.

-Dave, a member of Maldon Little Ship Club and a well known journalist for Practical Boat Owner Magazine, is taking his 18 ft Sailfish “Marlin” to the Southampton Boat show in easy stages by water to promote the joys of small boat ownership.
-However, as he is a sufferer of a rare viral neurological condition, he is also using the voyage to raise money for the Guillain- Barre charity for research into this syndrome. (www.gaincharity.org.uk)
+Dave, a member of Maldon Little Ship Club and a well known journalist for Practical Boat Owner and Classic Boat Magazines, took his 18 ft Sailfish “Marlin” to the Southampton Boat show in easy stages by water to promote the joys of small boat ownership.
+However, as he is a sufferer of a rare viral neurological condition, he is also used the voyage to raise money for the Guillain- Barre charity for research into this syndrome. (www.gaincharity.org.uk)

 Dave was escorted out of Maldon by a flotilla of around twelve boats including members of the Maldon Little Ship Club and the Maldon Gig Rowing Club, providing a river spectacular for the hundreds of onlookers on the Quay and Prom.